ahalilovi15/etf-alles/README.md

 ## Contributors
 #### If you see these people, buy them a beer, chocolate or just hug them:
 - Rijad Fejzić
-  - added the `/embedded-systems` section
+  - added the following sections:
+    - `/embedded-systems`
 - Mirza Učanbarlić
-  - added the `/numerical-algorithms` section
+  - added the following sections:
+    - `/numerical-algorithms`
 - Huso Hamzić
   - upgraded the following sections:
     - `/introduction-to-programming`,